-He adds, “Don’t forget it’s a sale and by their nature, they are intended to clear the way for the next season of new and exciting products.
-However this year, a year like no other, we may find that the impact of the pandemic may create more bargains than normally available”.
+He adds, “Don’t forget it’s a sale and by their nature, retailers want to clear the way for the next season of new and exciting products.
+However this year, a year like no other, we may find that the impact of the pandemic may create more bargains than normally available.”

-Black friday vs Cyber Monday: Which one is better for electronics?
+Black Friday vs Cyber Monday: Which one is better for electronics?

 Is Cyber Monday only online?